Form 1098-T Information

 How do you receive form 1098-T?

-Casper College will mail 1098-T’s to students.
-Form 1098-T’s will also be available online through myCCinfo if student elects to receive the electronic format.
+Form 1098-T’s will be available online through myCCinfo if a student elects to receive it in electronic format.
+Forms will be mailed to students who don’t consent to electronic format by January 31.

 - To make the election, log into myCCinfo, click on the “tax information” tab.